 - Buying a home is a major financial undertaking.
 So much so that after it’s completed, you’ll want to work it into your long-term financial plan, which a financial advisor can help with.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Don’t be surprised at closing time about home many fees you’ll incur.
+- At closing time, there’ll be many fees you’ll likely incur.
 Use SmartAsset’s closing costs calculator to learn more.

 Photo credit: © iStock/Dragoncello, © iStock/thegoodphoto, © iStock/adventtr